 Importance of Being Earnest as a social satire | Vanity of Victorian Class

 It is no exaggeration to say that “Importance of Being Earnest” is a social satire.
-Oscar Wilde has targeted the Victorian Society of England in his own manners.
-A lot of symbols are there in the play, which in hidden meanings are referring something to the audience.
-Every word, each dialogue and all characters of the play satirize the society.
-Oscar Wilde tries to cover every aspect of life.
-From religious class to an ordinary class, the writer targets everything.
-If a society has no morality then it would not survive.
-It is prime duty of the artist to satirize the society in case it is crossing its limits.
+Oscar Wilde has targeted the Victorian Society of England in his own language.
+A lot of symbols are there in this play, which in hidden meanings, are referring something to the audience.
+Every word, each dialogue and all characters of the play satirize the Victorian society.
+Oscar Wilde, through this play, tries to cover each and every aspect and manner of life, spent by people of his own era.
+Notwithstanding, he primarily focuses on elite class and shows us that if a society has no morality then it would not survive.
+Oscar Wilde is aware of the general principle that it is prime duty of every artist to satirize the society in case it is crossing its limits.
+As a result, he has written this play to give some morality to the audience.
 From “Importance of Being Earnest”, it seems that Oscar Wilde has fulfilled his duty.
 It is undeniable fact that “Importance of Being Earnest” is a social satire.

 Why “Importance of Being Earnest” is a social satire?

 Some poets, writers, and dramatists consider their responsibility to satirize society through their work.
 Thus, the first reason is that Oscar Wilde, like other dramatists, has considered that it is his responsibility to aware the people of their snobbish attitude.
 Doing so, he tries to correct the absurd behavior of people.
 The second reason is that the Victorian Society used to flee away from its responsibilities.
 It used to focus only on appearances.
 Showing off was their prime purpose.
 Not only Oscar Wilde but also many other writers tried their best to speak against it.
 In a usual manner, “Importance of Being Earnest” is a direct attack on Victorian Society.